-- (1) In the case where the exposure dose by beta-rays may be larger than that by gamma-rays by a factor of 10 or more, the measuring instrument to be worn at the part as specified in Article 8, paragraph 3, item 1 of the Ionizing Radiation Ordinance should be those that allow measurement of the 1-cm dose equivalent and the 70-μm dose equivalent. - (2) In addition to the above item (1), in the case where the situation corresponds to that specified in item 3 of the same paragraph and the same article such as the case dealing with processed waste water, the measurement should be conducted while wearing an instrument that allows measurement of 70-μm dose equivalent at the part which may be exposed most significantly. - (3) Addition of the dose by -beta-rays to the effective dose
+- (1) In the case where the exposure dose by beta-rays may be larger than that by gamma-rays by a factor of 10 or more, the measuring instrument to be worn at the part as specified in Article 8, paragraph 3, item 1 of the Ionizing Radiation Ordinance should be one that allows measurement of the 1-cm dose equivalent and the 70-μm dose equivalent. - (2) In addition to the above item (1), in the case where the situation corresponds to that specified in item 3 of the same paragraph and the same article, such as when dealing with processed waste water, the measurement should be conducted while wearing an instrument that allows measurement of 70-μm dose equivalent at the part that may be exposed most significantly. - (3) Addition of the dose by beta-rays to the effective dose